ajlopez/AjGenesisNode-Entity/README.md

 - 0.0.1: Published
 - 0.0.2: Published.
 It uses `models` directory instead of `ajgenesis/models`.
 - 0.0.3: Published. add and addproperty process parameters.
+- 0.0.4: Published.
+Fixing add property bug, using a hack.

 ## Contribution